 The Postal Internet of Things (POIT)

 Big Data is also ushering in what is being called the “Postal Internet of Things.”
-In this new era, the sensor technologies will enable physical objects to collect and communicate data via the Internet in real time.
+In this new era, sensor technologies will enable physical objects to collect and communicate data via the Internet in real-time.

 For example, affixing technologically advanced sensors to postal / parcel delivery trucks will have a huge impact.
 They can sense the status and performance of delivery truck functions throughout the value chain to help reduce fuel costs and fleet maintenance costs as well as help optimize routes.
 They can also report the status of cell-phone coverage and detect harmful chemical agents.

 According to an OIG study, data collected by such sensors would interest more than just posts.
 This information could become a basis for a new portfolio of postal services for government agencies and other public and private entities.
 “Connected” vehicles and carriers with handheld devices can become platforms able to support the collection of data and the provision of both postal, parcel, and government services to local communities.

 Assurety Understands Big Data